Enfants Noyés Nature Reserve: Archaeology

-Archaeological traces of human settlements, stone axes, arrowheads, scrapers, hammerstones, as well as spherical vases with flared necks (preserved at the Royal Museums of Art and History) dating from 3,000 to 2,200 BC have been discovered between the valley of the nature reserve and the valley of Vuylbeek.
+Archaeological traces of human settlements, stone axes, arrowheads, scrapers, hammerstones, as well as spherical vases with flared necks (preserved at the Royal Museums of Art and History) dating from 3,000 to 2,200 BC have been discovered between the valley of the nature reserve and that of Vuylbeek.
 At that time, the Sonian Forest extended over most of Western Europe.
 Also visible not far from the ponds are multiple tumuli (burial mounds), probably built during the first millennium BC.